SharePoint/sp-dev-docs/docs/solution-guidance/portal-branding.md

 Being able to apply a custom brand on a portal is a critical capability and this article provides you with an overview of the branding options and branding best practices.

 > [!NOTE]
-> Although this guidance is targeting SharePoint Online most of it also applies to portals hosted on a SharePoint on-premises environment.
+> Although this guidance primarily targets SharePoint Online, most of it also applies to portals hosted in an on-premises SharePoint environment.

 _**Applies to:** SharePoint Online_